benjjvi/iTunesRPC-Remastered/README.md

 # iTunesRPC-Remastered

-A fork of (claythearc's iTunesRPC repo)[https://github.com/claythearc/iTunesRPC] remastered to be a bit more feature rich.
+A fork of (https://github.com/claythearc/iTunesRPC)[claythearc's iTunesRPC repo] remastered to be a bit more feature rich.
 Inspired by (nint8835's iTunesRichPresence)[https://github.com/nint8835/iTunesRichPresence].

 ## IMPORTANT NOTE